 None of the members of the Compensation Committee has been an officer or employee of our Company during the last fiscal year.
-During 2012, decisions regarding executive officer compensation were made by our Compensation Committee.
-Mr. Park participated in deliberations of our Compensation Committee regarding the determination of compensation of our executive officers other than himself.
-None of our executive officers currently serves, or in the past has served, as a member of the board of directors or the compensation committee of any entity that has one or more executive officers serving on our Board
+During 2014, decisions regarding executive officer compensation were made by our Compensation Committee.
+Mr. Sang Park, our former Chief Executive Officer, participated in deliberations of our Compensation Committee regarding the determination of compensation of our executive officers other than himself for 2013 and prior periods.
+None of our executive officers currently serves, or in the past has served, as a member of the board of directors or the compensation committee of any entity that has one or more executive officers serving on our Board.